lucifayr/archwiki-rs/README.md

 Page names are stored locally to prevent having to scrape the entire table of contents of the ArchWiki with every command.

-Use this command to fetch all page name.
+Use this command to fetch all page names.
 Be warned, since this scrapes multiple thousand links, this can be quite  slow (-, - )…zzzZZ

 ```sh